-Mortgage protection life insurance, as the name suggests, is a type of life insurance policy specifically designed to pay off your mortgage with a lump sum pay out, if you die before the balance is cleared.
+Mortgage life insurance, as the name suggests, is a policy designed to pay off your mortgage debt with a cash lump sum pay out, if you die during the term.

-Sometimes mortgage life insurance is also referred to as ‘decreasing term life insurance’, or ‘mortgage protection insurance’.
+Sometimes mortgage life insurance is also referred to as ‘decreasing term life insurance’, ‘mortgage protection’ or ‘mortgage protection life insurance’.

-Cover usually runs alongside your mortgage, providing protection, should something happen to you; so if you have a 25-year mortgage term, your policy will run for at least this length of time.
+Therefore, if you have a 25-year mortgage term, your life insurance policy would run for at least this length of time.

 Why might you need mortgage protection cover?

-A mortgage is likely to be the largest amount of debt that the vast majority of us are going to incur during our lifetime.
+A mortgage is likely to be the largest debt that the vast majority of us will incur during our lifetime.

-Very few people are lucky enough to have the capital to buy a house outright.
-For most of us, a mortgage is necessary, if we are to own our own home.
+Very few people are lucky enough to have the funds to buy a house outright.
+Therefore, a mortgage is necessary if we are to own a home.

-For many, a house purchase is also much more achievable if we take out a joint mortgage, often as a couple.
-But what would this mean for the surviving partner and possibly children, if one of the joint owners dies?
+But what would this mean for the surviving partner and possibly children, if one of you was no longer around?

-- Could you keep up with the mortgage repayments?
+- Could you afford the monthly mortgage repayments?

 - Could you maintain your current standard of living?